ioannis-toumpoglou/movie-library/README.md

 # Movie Library
 <b>Description:</b>

-An application to create a movie list database and is able to perform CRUD operations.
+The application is used to create a movie database, able to perform CRUD operations.
 The user has the ability to create a movie collection, providing a description and upload an image for each movie.
 <br><br>